2D Apple Games by Tutorials

-Learn how to make iOS & tvOS games using Swift 3, Sprite3Kit and GameplayKit.
+Learn how to make iOS, tvOS, watchOS and macOS games using Swift 3 and SpriteKit.

 The book is split into five sections, moving from beginning to advanced topics.
 In each section, you will create a complete mini-game, from scratch!
 The book also includes some bonus chapters at the end that we think you’ll enjoy.

 Let’s take a look at what’s inside!

 This section covers the basics of making 2D games with Sprite Kit.
 These are the most important techniques, the ones you’ll use in almost every game you make.
 By the time you reach the end of this section, you’ll be ready to make your own simple game.

 Throughout this section you will create an action game called Zombie Conga, where you take the role of a happy-go-lucky zombie who just wants to party!

 You will build this game across seven chapters, in stages:

 - Chapter 1, Sprites: Get started by adding your first sprites to the game: the background and the zombie.

 - Chapter 2, Manual Movement: You’ll make the zombie follow your touches around the screen and get a crash-course in basic 2D vector math.